-In Icelandic grasslands, organically farmed soils had larger mean weight diameters of soil aggregates than the conventional farms, while there were no differences on the Austrian farms.
-Organic farming did neither systematically influence organic matter contents or composition, nor soil carbon and nitrogen contents.
+In Icelandic grasslands, organically farmed soils ad larger mean weight diameters than the conventional farms, while there were no differences the Austrian farms.
+Organic farming did neither systematically influence organic matter contents or com-

+- position, nor soil carbon and nitrogen contents.
 Also soil food web structures, in terms of presence of trophic groups of soil organisms, were highly similar among all farms, indicating a low sensitivity of trophic structure to land use or climate.
-However, soil organism biomass, especially of bacteria and nematodes, was consistently higher on organic farms than on conventional farms.
-Within the microarthropods, taxonomic diversity was systematically higher in the organic farms compared to the conventional farms.
+However, soil organism biomass, especially of bacteria and nematodes, was Consistently higher in organic farms than in conventional farms.
+Within the microarthropods, Clise taxonomic - diversity was systematically higher in the organic farms compared to the conventional farms.
 This difference was found across countries, farm-, crop- and soil-types.
-The results do not show systematic differences in physical and chemical properties between organic and conventional farms, but confirm that organic farming can enhance soil biomass, and that microarthropod diversity is a sensitive and consistent indicator for land management.
+The results do not show systematic differences in physical and chemical properties between organic and conventional farms, but confirm that drganic farming can enhance soil organism biomass, and that microarthropod diversity is a sensitive and consistent indicator for land management.